How to Setup Payroll for Your Business in 7 Steps

 While starting and running a business is exciting, it comes with many hurdles, and you might not immediately think about payroll.
 However, once you hire your first employee, setting up payroll becomes a necessity.
 With an informed approach, payroll can become a regular part of your operations, ensuring that you are doing everything by the book and keeping your team satisfied with how you handle their pay.

-If you want to know how to setup payroll for small businesses, NLS is happy to help.
+If you want to know how to set up payroll for small your business, NLS is happy to help.
 If you’d like to tackle it on your own, here are some tips.

 payroll setup small business California